Niacinamide

 Dry skin

-Dry skin is a barrier problem, not a moisture problem.
-Here's the difference between dry and dehydrated, why it matters, and the routine that actually fixes it.
+Dry skin is usually a barrier problem, not simply a water problem.
+Here's the difference between dry and dehydrated, why it matters, and the routine that actually helps.